apache/tvm/docs/topic/microtvm/index.rst

 ~~~~~~~~~~~~~~~~~~

-You can read more about the design of these pieces at the :doc:`microTVM Design Document </dev/microtvm_design>`.
+You can read more about the design of these pieces at the :ref:`microTVM Design Document <microTVM-design>`.

 Help and Discussion